 Hi there!
 My name is Dovydas Joksas, aka Yoshke.
-I’m a PhD student at University College London (UCL) where I investigate machine learning hardware.
+I’m a PhD candidate at University College London (UCL) where I investigate machine learning hardware.
 I also tutor GCSE, A-level and IBDP students in mathematics and physics.
 Finally, I’ve recently started Ab Initio AI—a startup aimed at developing intelligent diagnostic tools that aid students’ learning.

 You can download my CV from here.